-With more and more abandoned places in Berlin being converted into apartments and offices – it’s becoming increasingly rare to find “untouched” and forgotten places in Berlin.
-Thankfully Startups and Hipsters don’t want to live in Brandenburg, so the countryside is still littered with abandoned factories, bunkers and military bases.
-One of these buildings to have eluded development is the Heeresbekleidungsamt Bernau, a former military uniform depot – and one of the largest surviving connected structures of the 3rd Reich.
+With more and more abandoned places in Berlin being converted into apartments and offices (or just outright being torn down) – it’s becoming increasingly more uncommon to find “untouched” and forgotten places in Berlin.
+Thankfully Startups and Hipsters don’t want to live in Brandenburg (yet), so the countryside is still littered with abandoned factories, bunkers and military bases left over from the Nazis and the Soviets.
+One of these buildings was the Heeresbekleidungsamt Bernau, a former Wehrmacht uniform depot – and one of the largest surviving connected structures of the 3rd Reich.

 Germany is steeped in military history and traditions (ever wondered where those stereotypes about punctuality and order come from?).
 Every Military needs uniforms, and with the German Military being exceptionally large in the early 19th Century, it needed lots of Uniforms.
 It is hard to imagine but Berlin used to be full of large military complexes (dating back further than the 1930s).
 From 1848 onwards, an area that stretched from the Hauptbahnhof to the Perleberger Straße housed the largest military complex in Berlin.
 The complex housed garrisons, several factories, a parade ground and officers casinos (a surviving casino is now the Embassy of Uzbekistan).
 The complex also housed the Heeresbekleidungsamt, the central manufacturing site/depot for Military uniforms.

-After the allied occupation of Germany ended, the russian military forces withdrew from the Supply Depot in 1994.
+After the allied occupation of Germany ended, the now Russian military forces withdrew from the Heeresbekleidungsamt Bernau in 1994.
 The area was marked off as a “restricted zone” and the buildings were left to themselves.
-While the property is owned by the “Brandenburgische Boden Gesellschaft für Grundstücksverwaltung”, not much is being done with it.
+While the property is owned by the “Brandenburgische Boden Gesellschaft für Grundstücksverwaltung”, not much was being done with it.
 For several years the society “Panke-Park Kulturkonvent Bernau e.
 V.” started campaigning for the preservation of the historic buildings.
 In 2003 the group managed – with the help of the EU and the German Government – to establish a half-yearly clean up service of the area.
-While it is a small step, it is definitely in the right direction.
+While it was a small step, it at least was a step in the right direction.

 Aside from the usual funky soviet murals (which in this case really have an 80s touch) and some Russian and German labelling, the Heeresbekleidungsamt is just a very large warehouse.

-For more photos of the supply depot – check out the Flickr album: Heeresbekleidungsamt in Bernau
+For more photos of the Heeresbekleidungsamt Bernau – check out the Flickr album: Heeresbekleidungsamt in Bernau

 Schönfelder Weg 17